-- Some concern about the potential construction disruptions and sensitivity of existing commercial businesses along Fort Street following the impacts of the bike lane construction and noting a need for a comprehensive communications and construction management plan. - Inquiry about the proposed streetscape and plans for trees, seating, etc. in the outdoor spaces along Fort and Blanshard.
+- Some concern about construction disruptions and sensitivity of existing commercial businesses along Fort Street following the impacts of the bike lane construction and noting a need for a comprehensive communications and construction management plan. - Inquiry about the proposed streetscape and plans for trees, seating, etc. in the outdoor spaces along Fort and Blanshard.

+Follow-up discussions with City staff confirmed policy support for the project's comprehensive site approach and response to heritage and housing considerations.
 We have worked to incorporate feedback and comments into the development plans through further design development since the Community Meeting.
 We are incredibly thankful to have had the opportunity to share the development plans with many stakeholders prior to the pandemic's onset and we have continued to engage around our proposal using new approaches and technology to meet physical distancing requirements as the application has advanced.
 Most recently, we shared an update with the DRA via virtual meeting on November 12, 2020.

 We are pleased to have had a thorough discussion with the Advisory Design Panel at their meeting on January 13, 2021 and that the project received their unanimous support, with design suggestions.
-We will address their suggested consideration with respect to the interior planting plan and pedestrian circulation plan for the atrium of the wintergarden at the Building Permit stage.
-We will also take into consideration the suggestion to incorporate a rooftop treatment on the Montrose Apartments building to address the overlook down from the hotel units and surrounding buildings.
+We will address their suggested considerations with respect to the interior planting plan and pedestrian circulation plan for the atrium of the wintergarden at the Building Permit stage.
+We will also take into consideration the suggestion to incorporate a rooftop treatment on the Montrose Apartments building to address overlook down from the hotel units and surrounding buildings.
 We propose that these items can be considered in full at the Building Permit stage.
+In the interim, we propose to include additional plan annotations and details, to the satisfaction of the Director of Sustainable Planning and Community Development, prior to advancing to a Public Hearing.